$0 Turkey → Netherlands Highly Skilled Migrant Guide — Quick-Start Checklist

 What this means practically:

-- A Turkish professional applying for a German Blue Card pays the same fees as an Indian or Nigerian applicant — approximately EUR 100–140, with no Turkish preference
+• A Turkish professional applying for a German Blue Card follows the same fee rules as other applicants, with no Turkish preference; verify the current fee with the responsible authority

-- A Turkish professional applying for German skilled worker status must find an employer that is authorized to hire non-EU nationals — there is no Turkish exemption from the German sponsorship framework
+• A Turkish professional applying for German skilled worker status is assessed under German immigration law — there is no Dutch-style Turkish exemption to apply instead

 The Ankara Agreement's operational home for Turkish professionals is the Netherlands.